karlseguin/validate.zig/readme.md

 Typically, this validator is invoked as part of an object validator.
 However, it is possible to call `validateJsonValue` directly on this validator by providing a `std.typed.Value` and a validation Context.

 ### Float Validator
 A float validator is created via the `builder.float` function.
-This function takes a configuration structure.
+This function takes a float type and configuration structure.
 The full possible configuration, with default values, is show below:

 ```zig
 const rating_validator = builder.float(.{